 - Multiple independent witnesses locked up with Sneed who heard him say the murder was a robbery gone wrong carried out by Sneed and his girlfriend—and Glossip had nothing to do with it.

 - To at least one witness, Sneed bragged about framing Glossip, and asked them to lie in court to support his story.
 The witness refused.

 - A witness who grew up with Sneed who said Sneed had a history of meth use and burglary in Texas, that Sneed was known to be violent and “would steal anything that wasn’t bolted to the floor.”

 - A witness who will testify to Sneed’s lure-and-rob modus operandi: Sneed regularly snuck into motel rooms while prostitutes were engaged with johns they’d lured there and brazenly stole from them.
 The same witness spoke with someone who saw Sneed’s girlfriend wearing a blood-stained shirt the night of the murder.
 This witness later talked to Sneed’s girlfriend, and the girlfriend said “I’m not going down for this murder.”

 - Glossip’s lawyers also had experts, including several medical examiners and two forensic accountants, look at the evidence prosecutors used at trial.
 They found many of the facts the D.A. had alleged about the crime and the motive simply were not true.

-It’s critical for Governor Kevin Stitt and the Pardon and Parole Board to order a thorough and independent investigation into this new evidence before an innocent man is executed.
+It’s critical for Attorney General John O’Connor and Governor Kevin Stitt to order a hearing into new evidence before an innocent man is executed.